serde-rs/serde-rs.github.io/future/_src/data-model.md

   - f32, f64
   - char
 - **string**
   - UTF-8 bytes with a length and no null terminator.
+May contain 0-bytes.
   - When serializing, all strings are handled equally.
 When deserializing, there are three flavors of strings: transient, owned, and borrowed.
 This distinction is explained in [Understanding deserializer lifetimes] and is a